Specialty Medical Benefit Drugs

 Where to Get the Drug

 ¹Drugs that are not included in this list may either not be considered specialty drugs, or may be available for coverage under the member’s pharmacy benefit.
 Drugs available under the pharmacy benefit are typically drugs that members can administer to themselves (e.g., oral agents, topical agents, self-injectable drugs).
-Benefits for pharmacy drugs offered through IBC may vary based on product line, group, or contract.
+Benefits for pharmacy drugs offered through Independence may vary based on product line, group, or contract.
 Individual member benefits must be verified.
-For questions about coverage or specific benefits information, please go to the IBC member portal or call the telephone number on the member’s insurance card.
+For questions about coverage or specific benefits information, please go to the Independence member portal or call the telephone number on the member’s insurance card.